Sharks In The Water? FEMA Tries To Fight 'Fake News' As Florence Hits

 Entirely unfounded, he said, they nonetheless "painted a picture of lawlessness and disorder that profoundly shaped public perceptions of the disaster and its victims."

 The rise of social media has exacerbated both the ability and the speed at which rumors spread.
-While it can be used to share important — and useful — updates about evacuation routes or shelter and food locations, it can also be used for less-than-useful or flat-out wrong information.
-And it is in the case of Florence.
+While they can be used to share important — and useful — updates about evacuation routes or shelter and food locations, they can also be used for less-than-useful or flat-out wrong information.
+And this is the case with Florence.

 For instance, sharks.